 What diving equipment do I need for the Divemaster course at Bali Scuba?

-You’ll need a full set of dive gear for the Divemaster course (mask, snorkel, fins, BCD, regulator, wetsuit) AND you are also required to have the following: Pocket mask, knife/diver’s tool, two surface signaling devices – one audible and one visible, compass and dive computer.
-The great thing is this is all included in the price of the Divemaster course.
-BCD, regulator, and wetsuit are included as free rental.
-All other items are yours to use and keep after the course is finished.
+You’ll need a full set of dive gear for the Divemaster course (mask, snorkel, fins, boots & dive computer), you’ll also need two surface signaling devices – one audible and one visible, a compass and divers knife.
+If you do not have any of your own equipment yet, we have a special equipment package which includes all these essential items.
+BCD, regulator, and wetsuit rental are included free of charge.
 We want you to leave Bali Scuba as a fully equipped ready-to-go PADI dive professional.

 What else do I need to bring?